oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 1. Cut a `release-[VERSION_NUMBER]` branch.
 Test the release branch.

-1. If any additional bugfixes need to happen, make a PR to `develop`, and cherry-pick any necessary commits onto the release branch.
-For all the following updates, make a branch off develop, and a PR into develop, then cherry-pick the relevant commits onto the release branch.

 1. If any changes have been made to the integrations\_dev folder or to /static/scripts/oppia-player-0.0.0.js since the last release, run the integrations release process and test these integrations.
 More information can be found [here](https://github.com/oppia/oppia/tree/master/integrations_dev/build_new_release.py).

 1. If the terms have been updated in this release cycle, update `feconf.REGISTRATION_PAGE_LAST_UPDATED_UTC` accordingly.

 1. If new contributors have contributed in this release cycle, update the `AUTHORS` and `CONTRIBUTORS` files, as well as the Credits section on `pages/about.html`.
 Check the results of the credits form for non-technical contributors.

+1. If any additional bugfixes need to happen, make a PR to `develop`, and cherry-pick any necessary commits onto the release branch.

 1. Run